bcgov/nr-broker/docs/README.md

 ## Deployment Specific Information

-If this documentation refers to things as 'deployment specific' then you should refer to your team's own documentation.
+If this documentation refers to things as 'deployment specific' then you should refer to your own documentation.
 Your deployment should show a link to your documentation on the homepage.

 This documentation is generic to all NR Broker installations.